What Is IPL Treatment?

 - Have severe scarring

 - Have keloid scar tissue

 On the day of your appointment, avoid using perfume, makeup, and scented products that can irritate your skin.

-IPL is safe when done by a trained technician.
-But the treatment could cause hormonal brown spots to flare up.
+IPL treatment is safe when done by a trained technician.
+But it could cause hormonal brown spots to flare up.
 You could have other unwanted side effects.